Groups and Organizations

-The Jewish Gay and Lesbian Group is a London-based social group for Jewish men and women who are lesbian, gay, bisexual or transgender.
+Jewish LGBT+ Group (formerly JGLG) is a London-based social group for Jewish men and women who are lesbian, gay, bisexual or transgender.

 Kulanu Toronto is a Jewish LGBTQ social group affiliated with Hillel of Greater Toronto which caters to both the student and broader Jewish LGBTQ community.

-Dayenu Based in Sydney, Dayenu exists to meet the needs of Jewish gays, lesbians, bi-sexuals and transgenders, as well as their friends, families, partners and other supporters.
-The group provides outreach through education, information, resources, social activities and other events.
+Dayenu Based in Sydney, Australia, Dayenu exists to meet the needs of Jewish gays, lesbians, bisexuals, trans, and intersex people as well as their friends, families, partners and other supporters.
+They provide outreach through education, information, resources, social activities and other events.

 World Congress of GLBT Jews (Keshet Ga’avah) offers links to worldwide Jewish GLBT organizations.